 You may not know it, but your air conditioner is one of the most important tools in the fight against indoor allergies.
 Between their talent for pulling excess humidity out of the air and their ability to help trap mold, pollen and dust particles, central air conditioners are a huge blessing for allergy sufferers everywhere.
+Below we look at the relatively easy steps to take for creating an allergy free air conditioning system

 Indoor Allergens and Air Conditioners